tawi1/DotsTrafficCity/docs/source/roadSegmentCreator.rst

 **How to use:**

 #.
-Drag the green sphere when you want the new lane to start.
+Drag the green sphere from where you want the new lane to start.
 #.
 Drop the cursor where you want the lane to end.
 #.
 Adjust the position handle of the new path.
 #.
 Press `E` key or press `Create` button in the inspector to create new lane.